ivan-usov-org/bec/docs/source/user/command_line_interface.md

 This also includes live plotting of data.

 BEC has various different type of scans, for instance `scans.grid_scan`, `scans.list_scan`, which you can explore in the simulation.

+#### Explore docstring documentation
-What can be very convenient, is using the syntax below to print out the docstring signature of the implemented scan, which typically also gives an example on its usage:
+What can be very convenient while exploring built-in scans, is using the [Ipython syntax](https://ipython.readthedocs.io/en/stable/interactive/tutorial.html) `?` to print out all sort of useful information about an object, e.g. for `scans.list_scan`

 ```ipython
 demo [3/31] ❯❯ scans.list_scan?